cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v23.1.md

 Now that [CockroachDB v23.1](https://www.cockroachlabs.com/docs/releases/v23.1) is available, an [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) can upgrade your CockroachDB {{ site.data.products.dedicated }} cluster from the CockroachDB {{ site.data.products.cloud }} Console.
 This page guides you through the process for an Admin.

 {{site.data.alerts.callout_success}}
 Upgrading a CockroachDB {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
-Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [upgrade policy]({% link cockroachcloud/upgrade-policy.md %}).
+Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [CockroachDB Cloud Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).
 {{site.data.alerts.end}}

 ## Step 1.
 Verify that you can upgrade